top of page

 It is vital that YOU carry out searches, inspections, and survey to ensure that you are aware of any physical defects.
 From completion you will take the property subject to these.

 The Seller must not misrepresent the position.
-However, they are NOT required to check things for you, and ONLY have to answer questions you ask.
+However, they are NOT required to check things for you, and ONLY have to answer questions you ask. it is best to obtain statements in writing as verbal statements are harder to evidence if a dispute arises.

 If you don’t ask, don't obtain searches, survey or carry out a final inspection, then on your head be it.
 The seller is NOT required to volunteer information or help you.